Resources / For families

 Hyposensitivity: Kids who have a low response to smells often enjoy scented household items and art supplies.
 They may also love spending time outdoors.

-Be mindful of foods that your child is particularly sensitive to at mealtime, and share that information with everyone involved with their care.
-Sensitivities around food often require professional support to make sure your child’s getting proper nutrition.
-Your Brightline Coach can help you with those next steps.
+Taste At mealtime, be mindful of foods that your child is particularly sensitive to.
+Make sure everyone involved with their care understands your child’s preferences.
+Sensitivities around food often require professional support to make sure your child is getting proper nutrition.
+(Your Brightline care team can help!)

-• Be consistent.
-Make sure everyone in your home understands the adjustments and can follow through.
+• Be consistent: Make sure everyone in your home understands the adjustments and can support them.
 If something works well at home, let your child’s teacher (or others they spend time with) know.
-They may be able to make similar changes at your child’s school or babysitter’s house, for example.
+They may be able to make similar changes in your child’s classroom or at the babysitter’s house, for example.

-• Expect some growing pains.
-Transitions — even to something better! — can be pretty bumpy.
+• Expect some growing pains: Transitions — even to something meant to be helpful — can be pretty bumpy.
 Your child may feel confused or frustrated at first by the changes you make.
 Give them time to adjust.

-• Try to be flexible.
-Sensory processing preferences can change over time.
-Something that helps your child today may need to be rethought in the future.
-If and when questions come up, reach out!
-Brightline’s Parent Coaching for ASD can also help.
+• Try to be flexible: Sensory processing preferences can change over time.
+Something that helps your child today may need to change again in the future as your child develops.